The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Theory

+which will not be satisfied to machine precision, as with momentum, but to comparable accuracy to the systems energy conservation.
+It is useful to review the pseudocode that can obtain the configurational part of the heat flux,

-It is possible to obtain from the implementation here that this operation will be computationally expensive, scaling with $N$ as for each atom i, the full back-propagation operation must be used to get each $\partial U_i / \partial \boldsymbol{r}_j$.
-A more efficient version is possible, given in \citet{Langer2023heatflux} based on defining a position variable outside of the computational graph.
-It is not clear if this approach can extended to the MoP pressure in the form presented here.
+It is possible to observe from this implementation that the operation will be computationally expensive.
+For each atom i the full back-propagation operation over the entire network must be used to get each $\partial U_i / \partial \boldsymbol{r}_j$.
+A more efficient version is given in \citet{Langer2023heatflux} based on defining a position variable outside of the computational graph.
+This approach appears to be valid only for a whole domain so is unlikely to be possible to extend to the MoP pressure in the form presented here.
+One potential way forward using the control volume conservation is sketched out in the appendix \ref{sec:heatflux}